core-code/MiscApps/README.md

 PDFullscreen
 An application for fullscreen PDF viewing - helpful for eBook reading.

+MovieCutter
+An application for cutting/splitting any movie file types like MKV/MP4/etc.

 TunesController
 An application for remotely controlling iTunes from any Java capable device.